sgchun/nps/README.md

      ...
      ```

 2. **Training genotypes in the QCTOOL dosage format.** Genotype data of the training cohort are expected to follow the "dosage" format.
 We use [QCTOOL](https://www.well.ox.ac.uk/~gav/qctool/) to generate these files (See [instructions](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps)).
-The genotypes are split by chromosomes, and for each chromosome, the file is named as "chrom*N*.*GenotypeDatasetID*.dosage.gz."
+The genotypes are split by chromosomes, and for each chromosome, the file is named as "chrom*N*.*TrainSetTag*.dosage.gz."
 These files are space-delimited compressed text files with the first six columns specifying the marker and rest of columns reporting its allelic dosage in each individual as follows:

    ```
    chromosome SNPID rsid position alleleA alleleB trainI2 trainI3 trainI39 trainI41 trainI58